atahansven/TicTacToe/README.md

 # TicTacToe

-TicTacToe is a SwiftUI game.
+TicTacToe is a SwiftUI game with a simple AI inside of it you can play the game against AI.

 ## Installation